 “AmEx Travel Accident Insurance can provide up to $500,000 in accidental death and dismemberment coverage while traveling on a Common Carrier (plane, train, ship, helicopter, or bus) when the entire fare has been charged to the eligible Card.”

-Which Credit Cards Offer Comprehensive Travel Insurance Options
+Which Credit Cards Offer Comprehensive Travel Insurance Options?

-Chase Sapphire Card (Travel Insurance Benefits)
+- Chase Sapphire Card (Chase Benefits)

-United Explorer Visa Platinum Card (Explorer Card Benefits)
+- United Explorer Visa Platinum Card (Explorer Card Benefits)

-Another card, Ritz Carlton Rewards Card, is great card with good benefits.
+Another card, Ritz Carlton Rewards Card, is a great card with good benefits.
 However, as with most things, the devil is in the details.
-I could not find specific details about the insurance benefits – just an overview (Ritz Carlton Rewards Card Travel Insurance).
+I could not find specific details about the insurance benefits – just an overview (Ritz Carlton Rewards Card Travel Protection).
 It seems they offer good evacuation coverage (up to $100K) which generally covers costs to be moved to another hospital to be treated (not always the hospital of your choice) if you get sick and local facilities can’t treat you.
 This is not clear in their description so is confusing.
-Repatriation (return of mortal remains) coverage is low so don’t die; although accidental death benefit is good… The Emergency Medical Benefit (would cover medical costs if you get sick and need to get treated overseas) is different from the Evacuation benefit and limited to $2,500.
+Repatriation (return of mortal remains) coverage is low so don’t die; although accidental death benefit is good.
+The Emergency Medical Benefit (which would cover medical costs if you get sick and need to get treated overseas) is different from the Evacuation benefit and limited to $2,500.
 Otherwise, most benefit descriptions are vague and you would have to review the policy to get a true sense of what situations would be covered, or not.